jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 In this example, two `choice-field `components are used.
 The first is a single Yes/No selection to answer a question.
 The second choice-field is configured with a `when` property to only display is the Yes selection was made.
 The `isMultiple` property set to true  allows multiple options to be selected in the component.
-Selecting submit uses an `info-modal` to show the form was successfully submitted.&#x20;
+Selecting submit uses an `info-modal` to show the form was successfully submitted.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-multiple.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-multiple.jigx).

 :::